ESIPFed/science-on-schema.org/decisions/77-temporalCoverageGuidance.md

 Update the guidance for temporalCoverage description.
 Main recommendations:
 1. use [http://www.w3.org/2006/time#hasTime](https://w3c.github.io/sdw/time/#time:hasTime) property from W3C OWL Time ([Cox and Little, 2021-06-29 editors draft](https://w3c.github.io/sdw/time/)) to document temporalCoverages that can not be expressed using schema:DateTime
 1. Provide numeric age positions in Ma before 1950 if possible
-1. If age is specified based on a time scale, provide nearest subsuming age from the [International Chronostratigraphic Chart](https://stratigraphy.org/chart)
+1. If age is specified based on a time scale, provide nearest subsuming age from the [International Chronostratigraphic Chart](https://stratigraphy.org/chart).
+Note that the ICS chart is updated on an ad hoc basis, annually or more frequently.
+It would be useful to cite the specific version used if you are doing precision chronology.

 ## Context ##
 Temporal coverage is defined as "the time period during which data was collected or observations were made; or a time period that an activity or collection is linked to intellectually or thematically (for example, 1997 to 1998; the 18th century)" ([ARDC RIF-CS](https://documentation.ardc.edu.au/display/DOC/Temporal+coverage)).
 For documentation of Earth Science, Paleobiology or Paleontology datasets, we are interested in the second case-- the time period that data are linked to thematically.